wbugenis/pizza-code-challenge/README.md

 pizza.save
 pizzeria.pizzas.first === pizza # should return true
 ```
-3. Now that our backend domain model is properly setup we can build the user facing features.
-Build the rails code required to add pizza's to a pizzeria.
-See the GIF below:
+3. Now that our backend domain model is properly setup we can build the user facing functionality.
+Adding this functionality will require you to develop code across many different parts of the application including routes, controllers and views.
+We've included the GIF below to demo the desired functionality:
 ![functionality demo](Pizza.gif)